nickforddev/vuebersicht/README.md

 #### Thanks

-Major shoutout to [@felixhageloh](https://github.com/felixhageloh) for his amazing work on [Üebersicht](https://github.com/felixhageloh/uebersicht), which is an incredible project that I find both inspiring and humbling.
-Vuebersicht is in no way meant to be a competitor or a replacement for Üebersicht, if anything it is intended to be a modest tribute to the original, an experimental toy project.
+Major shoutout to [@felixhageloh](https://github.com/felixhageloh) for his amazing work on [Uebersicht](https://github.com/felixhageloh/uebersicht), which is an incredible project that I find both inspiring and humbling.
+Vuebersicht is in no way meant to be a competitor or a replacement for Uebersicht, if anything it is intended to be a modest tribute to the original, an experimental toy project.

 Core libraries used to make this possible: